-At the traffic light, turn left into Via Carabioli and take a paved road that first runs alongside the industrial zone and then goes out into the fields.
-Pass the bridge, then turn right at the stop sign, and follow the many cycle path signs for Paratico.
-At the end of Via Sale, in the Gussago district with its mediaeval houses and Renaissance palaces, follow the directions of the cycle path one last time, and then leave it, turning left at the mini roundabout in Via Monticello and going right at the next roundabout into Via Valia.
-Just at the bend (pay attention here), turn left into Via Staffoli, a narrow tree-lined street, where you will find the signs for the cycle path to Paratico.
+At the traffic lights turn left into via Carabioli and take a paved road that first runs alongside the industrial area and then enters the fields.
+Past a small bridge, turn right up to the stop sign, then follow the numerous indications of the bicycle path to Paratico.
+At the end of via Sale, a hamlet of Gussago with medieval houses and renaissance palaces, follow the signs for the bicycle path one last time, which we will soon leave, turning left at the small traffic circle into via Monticello and then right at the next traffic circle into via Valia.
+Right on the curve (pay the utmost attention here) turn left into a narrow tree-lined street, via Staffoli, where we find the signs for the bicycle path to Paratico.

-A nice little road between cornfields and vineyards brings you over a wooden bridge towards the long and ancient wall of the complex of the Abbey of Rodengo Saiano: a visit and a stop to admire the Church of San Nicola and the cloisters is a must.
+A pleasant road between wheat fields and vineyards leads us, after crossing a wooden bridge, towards the long and ancient wall of the Abbey of Rodengo Saiano: a visit and a stop are a must to admire the Church of S. Nicola and the cloisters.

-The road rises slightly and, after the cemetery in the village of Ronco di Gussago, turn right at the first junction to circumnavigate the Santissima on a dirt track (cycle path and pedestrian track, 3 km).
+The road climbs slightly and, after the cemetery of the hamlet of Ronco di Gussago, at the first crossroads we turn right to face the circumnavigation of the Santissima on a dirt road (3 km).